electricimp/Promise/README.md

 local p = Promise.serial(series);
 ```

-## Recommended Use
+## Recommended Use ##

-Execution of multiple promises available in two modes: synchronous (one by one) or asynchronous (parallel execution).
-And this library provides several methods for both.
+Execution of multiple promises is possible in two modes: **synchronous** (one by one) execution and **asynchronous** (parallel) execution.
+The library supports the both modes.

-#### Synchronous
+### Synchronous (One By One) Execution ###

+There are three methods to execute multiple promises sequentially:

 * [`then()`](#thenonfulfilled-onrejected)
    Chain of [`then`](#thenonfulfilled-onrejected) handlers is a classic way to organize serial execution.
 Each action passes result of execution to the next one.
-If current promise in chain was rejected, execution stops and [`fail`](#failonrejected) handler triggered.
+If the current promise in the chain has been rejected, the execution stops and [`fail`](#failonrejected) handler is triggered.

-   Useful when we need to pass data from one step to the next one.
-For example for smart weather station we need to read temperature data from sensor and send it from agent.
-We code will looks like this:
+   It is useful when you need to pass data from one step to the next one.

+   For example, a smart weather station needs to read temperature data from sensor and send it to agent.
+The code may look like this:

    ```squirrel
     const MAX = 100;